Using a blocked account

 Kindly note that the administrative fee of 100 EUR is not refundable.

-For opening a new bank account in Belgium Odisee recommends one of the following companies: KBC, Revolt and Wise.
+For opening a new bank account in Belgium Odisee recommends one of the following companies: KBC, Revolut and Wise.
 But feel free to choose any other bank company in Belgium you want.

 Opening a blocked account is an official procedure that has been agreed upon with the Immigration Office of Belgium.
 They aim to ensure financial means throughout your stay, preventing dependence on the Belgian State.
 It is expected that each year the amount required by law will be increased.
 This is the minimum amount.
 Odisee requires a higher amount to open a blocked account.
 We publish the right amount for the next academic year on February on our website.